Introduction

 - Stay Mentally Prepared: Tournaments can last hours, so mental endurance is key.
 Take regular breaks, even for a few minutes, to reset and maintain sharp decision-making.

 - Adapt to Opponents’ Changes: As opponents adjust to the pressure of rising blinds and antes, adapt accordingly.
-Recognize when players tighten up near the bubble or final table and increase your aggression to exploit this.
+Recognise when players tighten up near the bubble or final table and increase your aggression to exploit this.

 Frequently Asked Questions